-Marco Dadomo, press officer of the VDI, replied immediately last week and related to the accusations point by point.
-In an e-mail from the 04.01.2012 he writes:
+Marco Dadomo, spokesman for the VDI, responded promptly last week and commented on the allegations point by point.
+In a eMail from 04.01.2012 he writes:

 - The VDI represents the interests of its members and by no means the interests of Company.

 - The defendant is not an invention of the VDI or an employer's opinion.
 In the meantime, the DIW has repeatedly contradicted itself on this topic.
 The figures of the IW, Institute of the German Economy, which commissioned the VDI to draw up a monthly engineer's monitor, using the figures of the Federal Labor Agency as a basis, are scientifically sound and correspond to reality.
 78.000 engineers are currently missing in Germany.
 The number of unemployed engineers has fallen to 18.370, and has thus reached a low level since records began.

 - The VDI sees it as its duty to draw attention to the current situation and to the prospects in the future.
 In the coming 10 years, 500.000 engineers will leave the German labor market for reasons of age.
 If the current number of graduate students in the engineering sciences is taken as the basis and taking into account the constant dropout rate of just under 50% since years, these gaps can only be concluded with good luck.
 The existing and persistent additional need for engineers, especially in the areas of renewable energies, mobility or new technologies, is not taken into account.
 Before that you should not close your eyes and it would be fatal if the VDI did not always make it clear again.
 The journalism concerned, that is the fate of individuals, who are often used by some media, does not correspond to reality.
 VDI Director, Dr. In the meantime, Willi Fuchs has given an interview to Spiegel online that refutes many statements on the allegedly non-existent professional defenses.